paraspell/moondo/README.md

 Alice account index: 42                                                                 //Will be needed in application
 ```
 Once you enter private key and submit, you should receive JSON file.
 This JSON file can be imported to wallet to import Alice account into it.
+If Alice have no DEV tokens you can deposit them through [Moonbase faucet](https://apps.moonbeam.network/moonbase-alpha/faucet/)

 #### PLEASE NOTE: Currently TransactorXCM calls can only be executed through Talisman wallet as there is an open PR issue with Polkadot JS wallet & AccountKey20 address types.
 Talisman however works perfectly!